VarunM24/hello-world/README.md

 starting out with github

 Hello there!
-I am startign out on my journey to fill the world of github with my contributions and experiments.
+I am starting out on my journey to fill the world of github with my contributions and experiments.
-Hope this journey is worthwile to everyone!
+Hope this journey is worthwhile to everyone!